-- 1. Catholic looked after and previously looked after children (see notes 2&3) - Catholic children who are resident in the parish of Our Lady of Lourdes and St Anthony's (see notes 3&11) - 3.
-Other Catholic children (see note 3) - 4.
-Other looked after and previously looked after children (see note 2) - Catechumens and members of an Eastern Christian Church (see notes 4&5) - 6.
-Children of other Christian denominations whose membership is evidenced by a minister of religion (see note 6)

-- 7. Children of other faiths whose membership is evidenced by a religious leader (see note 7) - 8.
-Any other children - Within each of the categories listed above, the following provisions will be applied in the following order. - (i) Where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child which can most appropriately be met at this school, the application will be placed at the top of the category in which the application is made (see note 10) - (ii) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made after children in (i) above (see note 8).
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident our parish. (see notes 3&11) - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
+Any other children. - Within each of the categories listed above, the following provisions will be applied in the following order. - (i) Where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child which can most appropriately be met at this school, the application will be placed at the top of the category in which the application is made. (see note 10) - (ii) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made after children in (i) above (see note 8).

-Priority will be given to children living closest to the school determined by the shortest distance.
-Distances are calculated between the home and the school using the local authority's computerised measuring system on the following basis: "a straight line measurement from the home address to a designated point at the school building".
+Priority will be given to children living

+closest to the school determined by the shortest distance.
+Distances are calculated on the basis of a straight-line measurement using the local authority's computerised measuring system.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.

-To apply for a place at this school in

-the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 5 to 7.
-The Supplementary Information Form (SIF) should be returned to the Admissions Officer at St John Fisher Catholic Primary School by 15th January 2022.
+To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 6 to 8.
+The Supplementary Information Form (SIF) should be returned to St. Joseph's Primary School by the closing date - 15th January 2023.